nathanrooy/taxicab/README.md

 ```

 ## Example usage
-Taxicab is designed to be used as a drop in replacement for the standard routing functionality found on OSMnx.
+Taxicab is designed to be used as a drop-in replacement for the standard routing functionality found on OSMnx.
 So, like usual, download a portion of the OpenStreetMap graph:

 ```python
 from osmnx import graph_from_bbox